One of the most powerful aspects of using WordPress is that you don’t need to mess with code to successfully manage a site.

-Tip: How To Verify That You Have Added Code Correctly
+Tip: Verify If Scripts Have Been Added Correctly

-Some scripts will ask you to verify if you have added the code correctly and some will not.
+Some scripts will ask you to verify that your code has been added correctly and some will not.

-If you have added code to areas of your site that are not meant to be visible (like the “header”) and you want to check if the code has been added correctly, then do this:
+If you have added conversion tracking code to an area of your site like the “header” that is not meant to be visible and you want to check if the code has been added correctly, then follow the steps below:

-First, open up your internet browser (e.g. Firefox) and go to the page where you have added the code.
+First, open up your internet browser (we’ll use Firefox in this example) and visit the page that contains your code.

-From the browser menu, select Tools > Developer Tools > Page Source …
+Select Tools > Developer > Page Source from your browser menu …

-A new browser window opens with the source code of the page displayed.
+A new window will open up with the page code displayed.

-If you can see the code in page source view, then all that’s left is to test your script and make sure that everything is working correctly.
-If you experience any errors, repeat the above process to make sure that you have pasted in the code correctly, or get help from a professional.
+If you can see the code in your page, then the next step is to test your script and make sure that everything is working as it should.
+If you experience any errors, repeat the above process to make sure that your code has been entered correctly, or get help from a professional.
 As stated at the beginning of this tutorial, always back up your site before adding, changing or deleting code.

-Congratulations, now you know how to easily insert code snippets and scripts into your WordPress posts.
+Congratulations, now you know how to easily scripts and snippets of code to your posts.